 In order to show up on the SERPs for your target audience, you need to include the keywords they’re searching for in your content and links, which are some of the top-ranking factors for your SEO.
-Keywords and SEO are so closely linked that you’ll want to make sure you have list of keywords that match what your users are searching for.
-A well-thought-out keyword list can mean the difference in a site visit and resultant sale, so it’s well worth your time and resources to ensure you have a stellar keyword list that you’re implementing in your SEO.
+Keywords and SEO are so closely linked that you’ll want to make sure you have a list of keywords that match what your users are searching for.
+A well-thought-out keyword list can mean the difference between a site visit and a resultant sale, so it’s well worth your time and resources to ensure you have a stellar keyword list that you’re implementing in your SEO.

 In order to know your audience, your competition, and your market, you can’t just guess which keywords will best benefit you.
 You need to do research and both before you build your site and afterward, as well, to see how well your keywords are serving your SEO.